 - Contributes to the community as a leader and facilitator

 - Is a forward thinker and works towards implementing positive changes and high standards throughout her community and organization

-The recipient will be recognized at the Women’s Leadership Summit on Thursday, May 11, 2017 at the Clubhouse at Rancho Solano in Fairfield, CA.
+The Career Achievement Award will be presented at the Women’s Leadership Summit during the luncheon award ceremony on Thursday, May 11, 2017 at The Clubhouse at Rancho Solano in Fairfield, CA.

 Reflections on Attending an MMANC Women’s Leadership Summit…

 “It’s inspiring to talk to so many bright young women at the Summit who are moving into executive management.
 They are our future leaders and our governments are in good hands!”

 – Jan Perkins (former City Manager), Senior Partner, Management Partners, ICMA Senior Advisor, Women Leading Government Board Member

 “The MMANC Women’s Leadership Summit is a “don’t miss” event.
 The dynamic speakers and the Executive Roundtable discussions educate and energize everyone.
 The comfortable and inclusive environment enhances this professional growth opportunity regardless of your position or tenure in local government employment.”

 “The Summit is a great opportunity to not only share ideas, but to meet new people on a more informal level.
 It is at this informal level that I have gained my most valuable information from other executives.
 Several people I met last year at this event have helped me transition into a new position.”

 – Jill Keimach, Town Manager, Town of Moraga